This information explains heart failure, including causes and signs of heart failure, how heart failure is diagnosed

 Lifestyle Changes to Manage Heart Failure

 There are many ways you can take care of yourself if you have heart failure.
 Here are some tips for healthy habits and lifestyle changes you can make if you have heart failure.
 Following these tips will help you manage your heart failure symptoms.

 - Follow a healthy diet.
 Read the resource Eat Your Way to Better Health for healthy eating tips.

 - Eat less salt.
 Most people with heart failure shouldn’t eat more than 2 grams of sodium every day but talk with your healthcare provider about the amount that’s right for you.
-Avoid processed foods, such as canned soups, frozen meals, and deli meats.
+Limit processed foods, such as canned soups, frozen meals, and deli meats.
 These foods can be high in sodium.
 Read the resource 2-Gram Sodium Diet for more information about following a low-sodium diet.

 - Drink fewer liquids.
 Most people with heart failure shouldn’t drink more than 4 (8-ounce) glasses of liquids every day.
 If you drink too much fluid, it could cause fluid build-up (retention).
 Talk with your healthcare provider about the amount that’s right for you.

 - Lose weight, if you’re overweight.

 - Talk with your healthcare provider about your cholesterol levels.

 - Weigh yourself every day.
 If your weight increases by 2 pounds (about 1 kilogram) in 1 day or 4 pounds (1.08 kilograms) in 1 week, call your healthcare provider.
 This might mean you have fluid build-up.

-- If you’re a smoker, try to quit.
+- If you smoke, try to quit.
 If you want to quit and would like help, call our Tobacco Treatment Program at 212-610-0507.
 You can also ask your healthcare provider about the program.

-- Don’t drink more than 1 alcoholic drink per day if you’re a woman and 2 drinks per day if you’re a man.
+- Don’t drink more than 1 alcoholic drink per day if you’re a female and 2 drinks per day if you’re a male.

 - Exercise every day, if you can.
 Talk with your healthcare provider if you would like a referral to a physical therapist.

-- Talk with your primary care provider or cardiologist about how to manage other health problems (such as high blood pressure, high cholesterol, and diabetes), if you have them.
+- Talk with your healthcare provider or cardiologist about how to manage other health problems (such as high blood pressure, high cholesterol, and diabetes), if you have them.